Wenyueh/LLM-RecSys-ID/data/README.md

 # generate sequential data

-use sequential_generation.py to generate four different settings of sequential data:
+use sequential_generation.py to generate four different settings of sequential data, need to modify data file in the code

 1. time-sensitive order